Last updated on October 10, 2025 4:39 am

 And of course, if you have serious drilling work to do check out my cordless power drill review by clicking here.

-- Best for small drilling with excellent control and accuracy.
+- Best for light drilling with excellent control and accuracy.

 - Works best for delicate and heavy-duty woodworking.

-- For craft rather than woodworking look at the Fiskars.
+- For craft rather than woodworking, consider the Fiskars.

 #1 Best woodworking hand drill